Asparagus Quiche with Quick and Easy Crust

 Oh….that sounds so good!
 And healthy too!
 Thanks for sharing your recipe.
 I’ll have to make that sometime this summer.

-oh yum. i made asparagus quiche a little while ago bu i may try your version soon with the next bunch. ~ana
+oh yum. i made asparagus quiche a little while ago but i tried your version and it was perfect. ~ana

 I make a lot of fritattas too – one of my favorite ways to use leftover meat and veggies!
-This looks delicious – may have to put it on next week’s menu.
+This was a delicious change for last week’s menu – we all loved it!

 Looks yummy.
 I make a Summer Squash Quiche for a local tea room and bakery, I’m planning to share the recipe next week.
 I’ve never used egg in my crust, sounds good!